 The Department of Tourism has already started preparing necessary guidelines for climbers and trekkers who plan to visit Nepal after October 17th.
 “DoT will also issue Standard Operating Procedures for agencies to run autumn climbing and trekking activities in the autumn season,” Spokesperson Meera Achary said.

 Iswari Poudel, Vice-president at the Expedition Operators Association of Nepal, said that trekking and expedition operators were ready to resume climbing activities following safety protocols in the autumn season.
 “Most of the agencies will run expeditions on Mt Manaslu and Mt Ama Dablam, among others, once the flight operation resumes,” Poudel, whose company ‘Himalayan Guides’ runs expeditions on different mountains, said.

 Have Flights Resumed to Nepal?

-Flights from low risk countries will resume on August 17th, 2020.
+Flights from low risk countries will resume in October, 2020.

 Disclaimer: Nepal's reopening news is ever-changing and being updated constantly.
 We do our best to keep this article up to date with all the latest information, but the decision to travel is ultimately your responsibility.
 Contact your consulate and/or local authorities to confirm your nationality’s entry and/or any changes to travel requirements before traveling